121Unicorns/Ratewind/README.md

 ### NOTE:
 #### This project is a rating application.

-This web application was built using:
+This application was built using:

 * Android
 * Java